rwynn/monstache-site/src/config.md

 boolean (default false)

-When gzip is true, monstache will compress requests to elasticsearch to increase performance.
+When gzip is true, monstache will compress requests to Elasticsearch.
-If you enable gzip in monstache and are using elasticsearch prior to version 5 you will also need to update the elasticsearch config file to set http.compression: true.
-In elasticsearch version 5 and above http.compression is enabled by default.
-Enabling gzip is recommended especially if you enable the index-files setting.
+If you enable gzip in monstache and are using Elasticsearch prior to version 5 you will also need to update the Elasticsearch config file to set http.compression: true.
+In Elasticsearch version 5 and above http.compression is enabled by default.
+Enabling gzip compression is recommended if you enable the index-files setting.

 ## fail-fast